Factorio-Access/Factorio-Access-Launcher/README.md

 Quickly collect the entire output of a building: With empty hand, CONTROL + LEFT BRACKET on the building

 Quickly collect half of the entire output of a building: With empty hand, CONTROL + RIGHT BRACKET on the building

+Repair every machine within reach: CONTROL + SHIFT + LEFT BRACKET, while you have at least 2 repair packs in your hand

 ## Faster mining
 Clear area: SHIFT + X. This automatically clears trees and rocks and dropped items within a 10 tile radius.
 If you press this shortcut on rails, it clears rails too.